Era37/era37/README.md

 If you'd like my personal website you can find me [here](https://osa-is.online)

-Best regards and thanks for reading
+Best regards and thanks for reading,
 Osa